¶¶Òõ¶ÌÊÓƵ

 Laura Newton 20:32

 Yeah, yeah.
 And for a small business, that's what it would come down to.
-And larger businesses, a lot of them do undertake exercises – data cataloging exercises – and so the bigger the business, the more important this work is.
+And larger businesses, a lot of them do undertake exercises – data cataloguing exercises – and so the bigger the business, the more important this work is.
 And you know, most of them do have in place teams that are managing data cataloguing and managing the holding of data, but I really do think it's those small businesses that need to start implementing something.
 And if it is as simple as doing what you've suggested, then that is better than nothing.

 Dr Juliet Bourke 21:03